hugorbarbosa/cpp-design-patterns/design_patterns/design_patterns.md

 ## Introduction

-The software design patterns gained popularity with the book "Design Patterns: Elements of Reusable Object-Oriented Software" was published in 1994, by the authors Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.
+The software design patterns gained popularity with the book "Design Patterns: Elements of Reusable Object-Oriented Software" that was published in 1994, by the authors Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.
 These four authors are often referred to as "the Gang of Four" (GoF).

 Although we have been hearing about design patterns for some time and the importance they are recognized for, there is still some lack of knowledge or misconceptions regarding their use.
 In that regard, it is essential to understand what a design pattern really is and how to use it correctly.